siversalih/pyChrome-Web-Automation/README.md

     browser.deleteRecord()
 	```

-	- Clear all the Recorded Element
+	- Clear all the Recorded Elements

 	```sh
     browser.clearRecorder()
 	```

-	- Get all the Recorded Element
+	- Get all the Recorded Elements

 	```sh
     recorded_items = browser.getRecordedElements()